What Is Somatic Therapy?

 Somatic Therapy may integrate a range of disciplines and realms, such as Sexology, Somatic Sex Education, Embodied Sex Coaching, Tantra and Taoism, Sexological Bodywork, Dance & Movement Therapy, Breathwork, Neurobiology, Energy Healing, Applied Kinesiology, Psychology, Psychoanalysis, Attachment & Trauma work, Body De-Armoring, acupressure, massage, Yoga, hypnosis, mindfulness, meditation, music, and imagery, just to give some examples.
 Therefore, you’ll find different types of combinations of focus, approaches, and techniques, and thus different forms of somatic therapies.

-In the context of therapeutic healing, it’s thought that through education, conscious awareness, touch, exercises, bodywork, and intentional movements people can become better aware of the sensory experiences of their body (internally and externally), reestablish or enhance their mind-body connection, change movement patterns and posture, and relieve a variety of discomforts and illnesses on the physical, but also emotional/mental and spiritual level.
+In the context of therapeutic healing, it’s thought that through education, conscious awareness, touch, exercises, massage, bodywork, and intentional movements people can become better aware of the sensory experiences of their body (internally and externally), reestablish or enhance their mind-body connection, change movement patterns and posture, and release (and heal) a variety of tensions, discomforts and illnesses on the physical, but also emotional/mental and spiritual level.

 The underlying concept of somatic therapies is that a person’s mind and body are intimately connected and reflect or influence each other’s function.
-Subsequently, somatic therapies predominantly aim at cultivating the client’s body awareness as a means to understanding how physiological processes relate to emotional/psychological experiences, and subsequently teaching clients how to use this awareness to self-manage disturbing physical habits, distressing emotions, and trauma triggers by using a variety of techniques.
+Apart from actively helping clients through body-mind techniques to release their bodily tensions and restrictions, somatic therapies also specifically aim at cultivating the client’s body awareness as a means to understanding how physiological processes relate to emotional/psychological experiences to subsequently teach clients to use this awareness to self-manage disturbing physical habits, distressing emotions, and trauma triggers by using a variety of body-oriented techniques.

 In addition, somatic therapists and practitioners often also guide and support clients in and through actual emotional and trauma release, in moments of Catharsis (forceful and strong emotional relief), and in the necessary aftercare and integration.